 13. Clean up the deck and porch

-Winter can do a number on your outdoor spaces.
+Winter can be hard on your outdoor spaces.
 When spring is on the way, cleaning up your deck and porch is one of the best things you can do to make sure you’re ready.
-Check for cracked planters, damage on your furniture, and anything else that needs to be cleaned or thrown away.
+Check for cracked planters, damage to your furniture, and anything else that needs to be cleaned or thrown away.

 If you used covers on your outdoor furniture it’s probably in good shape.
 When the weather turns warmer, be sure to fold them and tuck them away so that your deck is ready to enjoy.